 As for the orange juice, since you need to use orange zest in the rub, and orange juice in the glaze, it’s easiest to just use one whole orange rather than orange juice.

-My recipe for orange pineapple glazed ham is easy to follow and I have shared lots of details for ham-making success in the blog post.
+My recipe for brown sugar pineapple glazed ham is easy to follow and I have shared lots of details for ham-making success in the blog post.
 A few more tips to keep in mind include:

 Make sure to wrap the ham tightly in foil.
 This not only keeps it moister, it also shields it from direct oven heat so that it doesn’t burn.